uom-resquant/modelling_book/docs/05-inference.md

 And every time you do this, you will be getting a slightly different mean.
 Try to rerun the code several times.
 This is one of the problems with sample data.
 Not two samples are going to be exactly the same and as a result, every time you compute the mean you will be getting a slightly different value.
 Run the function three or four times and notice the different means you get as the elements that make up your sample vary.

-We can also use code to automatise the process.
+We can also use code to automate the process.
 The following code will ask R to draw 15 samples of size 10 and obtain the means for each of them.

 ```r